bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 11, 2020

 Nameless Ridge is overshadowed by popular Mist Mountain, but it's worth considering for a short hike.
-Both mountains use the same approach, a trail to the col between them, Nameless col. From the col, it's a 183-m climb to the summit of Nameless Ridge.
+Both mountains use the same approach, a trail to Nameless Col. From the col, it's a 183 m climb to the summit of Nameless Ridge.
+Instead of hiking out and back, however, we discovered an interesting approach that includes a one-kilometre ridgewalk before looping back to the col.

+As Dinah and I hiked to the col, we looked for a break in the wall of dense trees on our right.
+After going 1.4 km up the trail, we found it.
 Leave it to wild animals to beat the shortest path to water.
 The path – a mere 60 m long – leads to a nameless stream.
 Deadfall over the stream blocks the way, but we went around it, crossed the stream, and climbed the bank on the other side.
-After hiking through a few trees, we came to the edge of a vast meadow.
+After hiking through a few trees, we reached the bottom of a vast grassy slope.

 We stuck close to the drainage on our right until it faded into the mountainside.
 Then we angled right, to the end of a rocky ridge.
 It can be circumvented, but we scrambled up it.
 From there it was a short distance to the ridge.

-Even with another approach, this ridge is unlikely to make a name for itself as a climbing objective.
+Even with a fresh approach, this ridge is unlikely to make a name for itself as a climbing goal.
 After all, it is called Nameless!
 But maybe this route, with a hike up a meadow and a short ridgewalk, will add incentive for anyone considering going up Nameless Ridge.

 A stick in a highway pole marks the trailhead